Frequently Asked Questions

 Where can I buy Hydrodynamics International (HDI) products?

-Hydroponics and Garden Center retailers that would like to buy our products please contact one of the Distributors listed here.
+Hydroponics and Garden Center retailers that would like to buy our products please contact us to get connected with our Brand Ambassador team.
 For all other inquiries please see the Store Locator at the bottom of our home page for a store location near you that carries our products.

 How do I get samples of Hydrodynamics International products?